Pauline-WN/requirement-analysis/README.md

 - **Requirement Validation:**
   Ensuring that the documented requirements are accurate, complete, and aligned with stakeholder expectations through reviews, walkthroughs, or prototyping.

+## Types of Requirements

+In software development, requirements are typically categorized into two types: **Functional** and **Non-functional**.

+### Functional Requirements

+These define the specific behaviors, functions, and interactions that the system must support.
+They describe **what the system should do**.

+**Examples for a Booking Management System:**
+- Users should be able to create, update, and cancel bookings.
+- The system must allow users to search for available rooms or services.
+- Admins should be able to generate reports of all bookings.
+- Users should receive confirmation emails after successful bookings.

+### Non-functional Requirements

+These specify the **quality attributes** of the system—how the system performs its functions.

+**Examples for a Booking Management System:**
+- The system should load any page within 2 seconds under normal network conditions.
+- User data must be encrypted and stored securely.
+- The platform should have 99.9% uptime availability.
+- The system should support up to 10,000 concurrent users without performance degradation.